ydirson/gl-streaming/doc/INTERNALS.md

    [gls_command.h](../common/gls_command.h), sent using TCP, and possibly wait for a reply before the API returns control to the application

+3. The main server process just listens for connections, and forks a dedicated "child" process to handle each incoming client.

-3. Server initializes GLES2 using EGL and creates a static window on startup, in [glcontrol](../gl_server/glcontrol.c) (this will have to change for better window management)
+4. Server "child" initializes GLES2 using EGL and creates a static window on startup, in [glcontrol](../gl_server/glcontrol.c) (this will have to change for better window management)

-4. Server receives packets with [recvr](../common/recvr.c) in a dedicated thread, managed from [glserver](../gl_server/glserver.c) and puts them in a [FIFO queue](../common/fifo.h)
+5. Server "child" receives packets with [recvr](../common/recvr.c) in a dedicated thread, managed from [glserver](../gl_server/glserver.c) and puts them in a [FIFO queue](../common/fifo.h)

-5. A server thread from [glserver](../gl_server/glserver.c) executes commands from the FIFO, with implementations from [serveregl](../gl_server/serveregl.c) and [servergles](../gl_server/servergles.c) modules
+6. A server thread from [glserver](../gl_server/glserver.c) executes commands from the FIFO, with implementations from [serveregl](../gl_server/serveregl.c) and [servergles](../gl_server/servergles.c) modules

-6. Serverside implementations for calls with output parameters marshall a message like on client side and sends it back; client receives them from its own [recvr](../common/server.c) thread, and received synchronously
+7. Serverside implementations for calls with output parameters marshall a message like on client side and sends it back; client receives them from its own [recvr](../common/server.c) thread, and received synchronously